 You may choose to opt out of this program.
 However, if you do so, you will be responsible for obtaining your textbook and other course materials on your own.
 To opt out, complete the CarmenBooks opt out form before the end of the 100% refund period for your session.
 After that date, no refunds will be available.

 CarmenCanvas, also known as Carmen, is Ohio State’s online course management system, which your instructors will use to create and share course materials.
 Please note, this information may not be available until 24 to 48 hours before the semester start date.
 You log into Carmen with your Ohio State username (lastname.#) and password and authenticate with BuckeyePass.

-If you need help understanding how to use CarmenCanvas, check out the Getting Started with Canvas guide for students.
+If you need help understanding how to use CarmenCanvas, check out the Getting Started with Carmen for Students guide.

 Participants looking for basic computing skills may want to consider CSE 1110 - Introduction to Computing Technology offered by the Department of Computer Science and Engineering on the Columbus campus.
 The course provides general information on personal computer software and fundamental computer literacy.